razgarabedi/Forumify/docs/setup/installation.md

 ## 🔧 Prerequisites

-Before installing ForumLite, ensure you have the following installed:
+Before installing Rexerium Forum, ensure you have the following installed:

 ### Required Software